We provide you an overview of the most searched keywords and visited pages

 Atlas Copco’s central guiding policy is the Business Code of Practice, which supports the United Nations International Bill of Human Rights, the The International Labour Organization Declaration on Fundamental Principles and Rights at Work, as well as the The OECD Guidelines for Multinational Enterprises.

 We continuously work with our value chain to protect the business from risks, promote high ethical standards and minimize negative impacts from our operations.
 We only cooperate with business partners who share our high standards of quality, business ethics and resource efficiency.
 We evaluate our partners according to social and environment aspects and through on-site audits.

 Significant business partners must commit to follow the Atlas Copco Business Code of Practice by signing our Atlas Copco Business partner criteria.
 Both documents are available in English or other languages.

 Atlas Copco maintains lists of substances that are either prohibited or restricted due to their potential negative impact on health or the environment.
 Compliance with these lists is part of the Business Partner Criteria for evaluating business partners.

 Substances of concern (SoC) are substances that may pose a risk to human health or the environment.
 To ensure Atlas Copco products and processes meets legal and customer requirements, and that exposure to hazardous chemicals and materials is minimized some SoC’s are limited to use in Atlas Copco products and processes.

 Distinction is made between Prohibited, Phase-out and Declarable substances:

-Compliance with Atlas Copco Prohibited list and correct declaration of Declarable substances is part of the 10-Criteria letter for suppliers.
+Compliance with Atlas Copco Prohibited list and correct declaration of Declarable substances is part of the Business Partner Criteria.